 When your FAFSA is complete, you will be considered for federal and state aid programs, as well as for those funded by the University.

-How is financial need calculated?
+How is financial aid calculated?

-If you are found to have financial need, we will offer you financial aid to meet that need.
-The aid offered may be any combination of grants, loans, scholarships, or work-study.
 We encourage you to use the University's Net Price Calculator to get a sense for the need-based aid for which you might be eligible.